kramarnath/Morse_code_communication_system/README.md

 1. Align the laser to the LDR
 2. Receiver detects flashes
 3. LCD shows Morse code
 4. Buzzer beeps for each pulse

 ---

-## 📸 Images
-Place your TX/RX images in the `/Images` folder.

----